jhofman/msd2015/syllabus.md

 permalink: /syllabus/
 ---

-This course consists of one weekly lecture from 10:10 to 12:40 on Fridays in 633 Seeley W. Mudd.
+This course consists of one weekly lecture from 10:10 to 12:40 on Fridays in 310 Fayerweather Hall.

 Here is a tenative schedule of topics: